 top of page

-5x5 rule in PowerPoint [How to use it]
+5x5 rule in PowerPoint [What & How]

 As the Creative Director at Ink Narrates, a presentation design agency, I'm always on the lookout for ways to help our clients create more impactful and engaging presentations.
 Just last week, I was on a video call with one of our long-time clients, discussing their upcoming investor pitch deck.